fhircast/sandbox.js/README.md

 This is a minimalistic WIP implementation of the FHIRcast proposal put together for short "hands on training" sessions.

+FHIRcast is a new draft standard to facilitate front-end integration between vendors.
+Find out more at fhircast.org. [http://fhircast.org].

+There is C#/dotnet sandbox that is more developed at:

+# Description

-There are only two files:
+There are only two files:  endpoints.js and frontend.html.
-    endpoint.js and frontend.html.

-The endpoint.js file provides all listening endpoint using the express module:
+The endpoints.js file provides all listening endpoint using the express module:

 Server (hub)

-   /api/hub :
-        POST with form query string
-        Receives subscription requests from the clients
+"/api/hub": POST with form query string to receive subscription requests from the clients

-    /notify :
-        POST with JSON payload
-        Receive events from the clients
+ "/notify": POST with JSON payload to receive events from the clients

-    / :
-        GET with HTML/JavaScript (frontend.html file)
+"/": GET with HTML/JavaScript (frontend.html file) to provide the web page to subscribe and post events to the hub.

-        Provides the web page to subscribe and post events to the hub /log : (on ws not http)
+    /log : (on ws not http)
         Websocket to broadcast the server side logs to the client browser.